 ‘We have a team of artist-lecturers who are very broad in their own diverse practices, so if you are interested in resin casting, Head of Sculpture Hany Armanious is your man.
 If it’s video then it’s Head of Painting Stephen Little, or drawing it’s Maryanne Coutts – they are not only highly skilled educators but wonderful artists in their own right.
 They get it.
 They know what is needed to be a professional artist today.’

-WHY AN OPEN DAY CAN HELP CEMENT YOUR FUTURE
+WHY OPEN DAY CAN HELP CEMENT YOUR FUTURE

-Open Days are a unique opportunity to meet NAS faculty and current students, get advice about study options and the application process, attend mini-lectures, and watch live demonstrations of the different disciplines.
+Open Days are a unique opportunity to meet NAS faculty and current students, get advice about study options and the application process, and explore the campus.

-‘Quite a lot of our students come chasing after a particular style or practice, and that changes over the course of their degree.
-The NAS Open Day gives visitors a first understanding of what that gamut can be,’ Alderton told ArtsHub.
+‘Quite a lot of our students arrive determined to pursue a particular style or practice, and that changes over the course of their degree.
+The NAS Open Day gives visitors their first understanding of what that gamut can be,’ Alderton told ArtsHub.

 A WORD TO THE CAREER SCEPTICS